 If you’ve spent a lot of time outdoors, you’ve probably come to recognize a few trees and flowers.
 Hiking in California’s hills, you might identify a coast live oak by its prickly leaves or maybe a stand of manzanita by its red bark, but for Jacob Weverka that’s just skimming the surface.

 Jacob returned to the same Sierra valleys, meadows, and lakes on family getaways throughout his life.
 Later, he would tackle the 200-mile John Muir Trail, study trout populations in lakes, and eventually work for the U.S. National Park Service in 2016.
 Over the years, developing his eye for ecology, he’d go from hardy backpacker to faithful steward of one of America’s most cherished national parks.
-He’d also become a Van-phibian, learning to live out of vehicles like they were his natural habitat.
+He’d also become a Van-phibian, learning to live out of vehicles and sleeping in cars like they were his natural habitat.

 Embracing the Van Life

 Jacob spent two fall seasons in Yosemite, finishing up each year before the freezing temperatures rolled in.
 After Yosemite, he’d work with a non-profit conservation group on cattle ranches around the coastal city of Pescadero, California.
 He called it the “grass-fed beef scene.”

 At some sites in Pescadero, Jacob was put up in a ranch house.
 In others, he lived out of his 2006 Honda CR-V with his surfboard strapped along the inside of his car’s roof.
 He studied plants, surveyed soil, and surfed.
 When he needed to change clothes or to cook dinner, he dug into his storage bins in his beloved CR-V.

 “I’m not the most organized person,” he said.
 “You know, I had stuff in piles.
 I was fishing for stoves and oatmeal packets all the time.”
 The lifestyle was a bit messy, but it was also familiar, a nod to his former adventures on the road.